 Housing Investment Chronicles

 All across Africa, the vast majority of citizens cannot afford to purchase a home using formal housing finance instruments.
-The average annual income required to purchase the cheapest newly built house in Uganda is US$12 630.
-Average annual urban incomes in the country are significantly below this at US$ 3 502, making pre-constructed formal housing accessible to a mere 3.5% of the urban population.
-In Mozambique this number drops to 1.5%.
-These figures necessitate further understanding of how the vast majority of middle and low income households ear, save and spend their money on housing.
-However, CAHF (and many other housing sector actors) rely on high level income data to determine affordability in a country.
-This data is derived from declared incomes in the formal sector.
-While this is usual for relative benchmarking, it tells us very little on the true affordability at a household level due primarily to the fact that many African households are engaged in informal, non-declarable income activities.
+The average annual income required to purchase the cheapest newly built house in Mozambique is US$149 909.
+The average annual household income in the country is significantly below this at $6 274, making formal housing finance accessible to just 1.26% of urban households.
+These figures necessitate further understanding of how the vast majority of middle and low income households earn, save and spend their money on housing.
+However, many sector role-players rely on high-level income data to determine affordability in a country.
+However this data is derived from declared incomes in the formal sector and therefore tells us very little on the true affordability at a household level due primarily to the fact that many African households are engaged in informal, non-declarable income activities.